zaubererty/docker-ttrss/README.md

 For enabling SSL/TLS support with a self-signed certificate you have to add `-e TTRSS_SSL_ENABLED=1` when running your TT-RSS container.
 Then you can access TT-RSS via: `https://<yourhost>`.

+The container also has been successfully tested with Let's Encrypt certificates.

+## Reverse proxy support

+A nice thing to have is jwilder's [nginx-proxy](https://github.com/jwilder/nginx-proxy) as a separate Docker container running on the same machine as this one.

+That way you easily can integrate your TT-RSS instance with an existing domain by using a sub domain (e.g. https://ttrss.yourdomain.com).
+In combination with an official Let's Encrypt certificate you can get a nice A+ encryption/security rating over at [SSLabs](https://www.ssllabs.com/ssltest/).

+Never run your services unencrypted!

 ## Installation walkthrough

 ### Running

-Following docker's best practices, this container does not contain its own database, but instead expects you to supply a running instance.
+Following Docker's best practices, this container does not contain its own database, but instead expects you to supply a running instance.
 While slightly more complicated at first, this gives your more freedom as to which database instance and configuration you're relying on.